• Skip to primary navigation

 Side view of a chocolate chip banana spelt muffin with a bite taken out of it.

-A few more of my favourite banana recipes include:
+A few more of my favorite banana recipes include:

 • Walnut Banana Bread with Molasses